 - Karamoja, East African pastoralism

 Most of my service has been to the Anthropology Department and larger University of Kansas community.
-I currently serve as the undergraduate coordinator for Anthropology and, with the other members of the UG committee, am involved in revamping the undergrad program and curriculum.
+I served for many years as the undergraduate coordinator for Anthropology through May, 2017.
+With other members of the UG committee, I helped to develop a new, more dynamic structure for the undergraduate degree in Anthropology.
 At the university level and/or in the College of Liberal Arts and Sciences, I have served on the curriculum committee, promotion and tenure committee, and faculty senate, among others.
 For a period I served as the Director of the Human Biology Program.
 My service record is substantial.